ayastreb/11route/_posts/en/2016/2016-04-16-menorca-spain.markdown

 <section class="text-block">
 I once overheard someone discussing Thai and Caribbean beaches.
-One girl said that Menorca has not worse beaches and it's not necessary to fly to Caribbean.
+One girl said that beaches at Menorca weren't worse than Caribbean and it was not necessary to fly there.
 </section>
 <section class="text-block">
 Menorca (or Minorca) is one of three Balearic Islands - Mallorca, Menorca and Ibiza.
 It has its name because it is smaller than Mallorca (mallor - bigger, menor - smaller).
-At that moment we planed only one week ahead and were going to Barcelona.
+At that moment we had planed only one week ahead and were going to Barcelona.
-From Barcelona to Menorca there is regular flight from RyanAir and tickets cost around 20 EUR, so we decided to check if the beaches at Menorca are really that good :)
+There is a regular flight from Barcelona to Menorca from RyanAir and tickets cost around 20 EUR, so we decided to check whether the beaches at Menorca are really that good :)
 Besides RyanAir you can get to Menorca with Vueling and Air Europe.
 It is also possible to take a ferry from Barcelona, but flying is cheaper and faster.
 </section>

 <section class="text-block">
-During the landing the plane is flying across almost the whole island, and if the weather is good you could see the most of the island from above.
+During the landing the plane is flying across almost the whole island and if the weather is good you could see the most of the island from above.
 </section>

 <section class="image-gallery" itemscope itemtype="http://schema.org/ImageGallery">